-- Heat up the cream and the vanilla bean on the stove until it almost starts to boil.
+Heat the cream and vanilla bean on the stove until it almost starts to boil.
 Meanwhile combine the egg yolks and sugar in a bowl and whisk well.

 When the cream reaches the almost boiling point, turn off and remove the pot from the flame.
 Temper the yolks, by ladling a small amount of cream to the bowl and mixing well.
 Add the yolk sugar mixture to the cream, whisk well so that it does not curdle.
 Place over a low flame for 2 minutes whisking until it starts to thicken.
 Strain and allow to cool at room temperature.